Successfully Entered

 Unboxing the Nanit Pro

-All right … skepticism level continues to rise … but given that sleep quality is a huge determining factor in the health and development of your child (not to mention maintaining the sanity of parents) any tool that can potentially improve life in this area is worth an in-depth look.
+Sleep quality is a huge determining factor in the health and development of your child (not to mention maintaining the sanity of parents), so we think any tool that can potentially improve life in this area is worth an in-depth look.

 What’s the difference between Nanit Pro and Nanit Plus?